 According to Ken, the entire operation took 27 minutes.
 The Rangers carried the sick POWs two miles to 20 carabao carts that were waiting for them.
 One Ranger carrying a POW began crossing what he thought was a river when he slipped and fell to his knees. he realized, from the smell, it was the drainage ditch and began to swear.
 The POW said to him, “Please don’t be angry.
 I’m a Catholic priest, Lt.
 Hugh Kennedy.”
 The Ranger asked Kennedy to forgive him for swearing.
 Kennedy said, “Son, you are forgiven because there is a time and place for everything — and this is the time and place.”
 The two men stayed in contact for years.
 The Rangers and former POWs reached Plateros at 10:00 P.M. and a radio message was sent that all POWs had been rescued.
 The fact was one POW who had hidden during the attack had been left behind but he was later brought out by the Filipino guerrillas.

 At 11:30 P.M., the column left Plateros for American lines with the Japanese in pursuit until they reached the Pampanga River where the pursuit ended.
 The trip was hard because the carabao became tired and had to be driven, pulled, and helped across streams.
-The former POWs not in the carts were barefooted and the Rangers also had to driven to keep them moving.
+The former POWs not in the carts were barefooted and the Rangers also had to drive the POWs to keep them moving.
 Between the column and the Japanese were Filippino guerrillas protecting the column’s flank.
 The good news was the American line had moved forward by ten miles.
 During the day, American planes protected the group which successfully reached American lines on February 1, 1945.
 As the column of Rangers and former POWs neared Sibul they passed through long lanes of American soldiers and Filipino guerrillas who stood at rigid attention presenting their arms.
 Ambulances were waiting for the former POWs.
 Once behind American lines, the former POWs were given cigarettes, coffee, and a meal of eggs, meat, grapefruit, biscuits, and jam.

 Within a week, his parents were notified he had been freed.
 It should be mentioned that in film footage shot by an American cameraman of the former POWs, Sidney can be seen marching from the camp chewing gum given to him by one of the Rangers.

 The POWs remained in the Philippines and received medical treatment.
 Sydney returned to the United States on the U.S.S.
 General A. E. Anderson which sailed on February 11, 1945, from Tacloban, Leyte, Philippine Islands.
-The ship had a two-day layover at Hollandia, New Guinea, from February 18 to 20, before it sailed for the U.S. arriving in San Francisco on March 8, 1945.
+The ship had a two-day layover at Hollandia, New Guinea, from February 18th to 20th, before it sailed for the U.S. arriving in San Francisco on March 8, 1945.
 He returned to Kentucky and was discharged on July 18, 1945.
-Sydney married Wilma Birks and became the father of two daughters, one son, and a stepson.
+Sidney married Wilma Birks and became the father of two daughters, one son, and a stepson.
 He was a watchman for the American Tobacco Company for 25 years living in Louisville and Shepherdsville, Kentucky.